Trumai language: Classification

+Documentation

 Initial research done on the Trumai was included in an overall study of the cultures of the Xingu region, which was performed through surveys focussing on "material culture".
 Quain was the first researcher to focus on the Trumai culture specifically, however, this was an anthropological study, not linguistic.
 In the preface to her thesis "A Reference Grammar of Trumaí", Guirardello states that Monod-Becquelin was the first person to conduct descriptive studies on the Trumai language, in which she focused on aspects of the language such as ergativity and phonological transcriptions.
-Monod-Becquelin's early work was followed by Greenberg's research, which includes his aforementioned proposal that Trumai, instead of being a completely isolated language, belongs to the Equatorial stock.
+Monod-Becquelin's early work was followed by Greenberg's research, which includes his aforementioned proposal that Trumai, instead of being a completely isolated language, belongs to the "Equatorial" branch of Amerind.

 Guirardello's "A Reference Grammar of Trumai" is the first proper description of Trumai grammar, which Guirardello composed with the intention of it becoming an aid for future research papers on the language.
 Since then, research on the Trumai language has increased, leading to studies of various aspects of the language.
 Monod-Becquelin has continued her research by investigating the use of transitive verbs in Trumai.
 Guirardello's work has also included studies into Trumai's ergativity, focussing on the ergative-absolutive patterns in its morphology and the complexity of its syntax due to the nominative-accusative patterns also present.

 Trumai was one of the 24 indigenous languages studied in South America as part of a series of documentation projects conducted by DoBeS (Documenting Endangered Languages).
 DoBeS is one of the many language documentation organizations operating in Brazil, and is funded by the Volkswagen Foundation.

-The Trumai culture has also been the topic of anthropological studies.
-The first was done by Buell Quain, who spent four months with the Trumai and gathered information on many aspects of the culture and community.
-More recently, De Vienne has conducted ethnographic studies on Trumai focussing on language and communication in the community, such as joking and ritual singing traditions.
+Geographic distribution

+Trumai is spoken in four villages, three of which are in Parque Indígena do Xingu.
+There are a few dozen fluent speakers among an ethnic population of about 100 people.